Angeles City: World War II

 Hours after the attack on Pearl Harbor, Japan attacked the Philippines, targeting the American military presence, as well as the Philippine Army, and taking over the civilian government.
 During the Japanese occupation in the country, 57,000 Filipino and American prisoners of war passed the town of Angeles.
 They were forced to join the Bataan Death March, going to Camp O'Donnell in Capas, Tarlac.
 Angeleños showed their sympathy by handing them food, milk, boiled eggs, rice cakes, cigarettes, and water.
 Angeleños followed them up to the train station in Dau railway station in Mabalacat to give moral and spiritual support, and even helped the escapees.

 War historians considered the bombing of Fort Stotsenburg on December 8, 1941, at 12:30 p.m. as one of the most destructive air raids in World War II, because almost all the American war planes were wrecked on the ground.
-In thirty minutes, the air might of America in the Far East was completely destroyed.
+In thirty minutes, the air might of the United States in the Far East was completely destroyed.

 On the early morning of New Year's Day 1942, the first Japanese troops entered Angeles; they would occupy it until January 1945.
 During the Japanese invasion, another type of local government was set up on January 22, 1942.
 During the Japanese occupation, Clark Air Base then became a major center for staging Japanese air operations.
 Japanese aircraft flying out of Clark participated in the Battle of Leyte Gulf, considered to be the largest naval battle of the Second World War and possibly the largest naval battle in history.

 Clark Air Base was recaptured by the Americans in January 1945, after three months of fierce fighting in the Philippines.
 After three years of atrocities committed by Japanese forces, the town and the rest of the Philippines were finally liberated by the combined United States and Philippine Commonwealth troops in 1945.
 The building of the general headquarters of the Philippine Commonwealth Army and Philippine Constabulary was situated in Angeles from January 1945 to June 1946, during and after World War II.